-What do we know about the Arbery case?
+Ahmaud Arbery: What do we know about the case?

 He also worked as an investigator for the local district attorney for years and had retired in 2019.

+Mr McMichael had previously been involved in an investigation of Mr Arbery, according to a letter written by Mr Barnhill, the second prosecutor to recuse.

-What are the two videos in the case?
+What are the videos in the case?

-The first video surfaced publicly on 5 May.
-The 36-second clip was filmed from a vehicle following the pickup truck said to be involved in the incident.
+The first video surfaced publicly on 5 May 2020.
+The 36-second clip was filmed from a vehicle following Mr Arbery.

-It shows a man jogging and approaching the stationary pickup from behind.
+It shows Mr Arbery jogging, and approaching a stationary pickup truck which is ahead of him on the road.

 He tries to bypass the truck and then is seen struggling with a man carrying a shotgun.
 There is muffled shouting and three gunshots are heard.